mrkkrp/zip/README.md

 > 0.11.x, then you should use LibZip 0.11.
 If your C library is 1.0, then
 > you should use LibZip master branch (not yet released to Hackage).

-Now, on my machine I have version 1.0.
-To put the package on Stackage we had to use version 0.10, because Stackage uses Ubuntu to build packages and libraries on Ubuntu are always ancient.
+Now, on my machine I have the version 1.0.
+To put the package on Stackage we had to use the version 0.10, because Stackage uses Ubuntu to build packages and libraries on Ubuntu are always ancient.
 This means that I cannot use the version of the library from Stackage, and I don't yet know what will be on the server.

-After much frustration with all these things I decided to avoid using `LibZip`, because after all, this is not that sort of a project that shouldn't be done completely in Haskell.
+After much frustration, I decided to avoid using `LibZip`.
+After all, this is not a project that shouldn't be done completely in Haskell.
 By rewriting this in Haskell, I also can make it safer to use.

 ### zip-conduit

 This one uses the right approach: leverage a good streaming library (`conduit`) for memory-efficient processing.
-This is however is not feature-rich and has certain problems (including programming style, it uses `error` if an entry is missing in archive, among other things), some of them are reported on its issue tracker.
-It also does not appear to be maintained (last sign of activity was on December 23, 2014).
+The library is however not feature-rich and has certain problems (including the programming style, it uses `error` if an entry is missing in the archive, among other things), some of them are reported on its issue tracker.
+It also does not appear to be maintained (the last sign of activity was on December 23, 2014).

 ## Features